Biden plan to distribute virus aid irks some governors

 “That’s really a disincentive for economic growth and people working,” Hutchinson told The Associated Press after the meeting.

-Contributing are Associated Press reporters Andrew Welsh-Huggins in Columbus, Ohio; Andrew DeMillo in Little Rock, Arkansas; Sean Murphy in Oklahoma City, Oklahoma; Josh Boak in Washington; and Brendan Farrington in Tallahassee, Florida.
+Contributing are Associated Press reporters Andrew Welsh-Huggins in Columbus, Ohio; Andrew DeMillo in Little Rock, Arkansas; Sean Murphy in Oklahoma City, Oklahoma; Josh Boak in Baltimore; and Brendan Farrington in Tallahassee, Florida.

 Follow Grant Schulte on Twitter: https://twitter.com/GrantSchulte